BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 images_p2pk:
     - file: generate-token
       modalImage: generate-token@2x
-      alt: A mobile wallet interface showing a transaction about to be sent.
+      alt: A mobile wallet interface showing a payment about to be sent.
 The bitcoin and fiat denominated balance is displayed at the top, along with an advance options button at the bottom.
       caption: P2PK is an advance feature and should not be displayed as a regular feature.
     - file: advance-settings
       modalImage: advance-settings@2x